 When I had shoulder surgery I found that drinking DMSO reduced the swelling in my arm and shoulder that occurs after shoulder surgery for about six hours after drinking it.

-A small amount, like a teaspoon a day is all that's required for its anti-inflammatory effects.
+A small amount, like a teaspoon a day is all that's required for anti-inflammatory effects.

 When DMSO is applied to skin it causes a hot, itchy feeling as it absorbs over about 15 to 30 minutes.
 This is normal.
 Some people find it too hot and itchy to use, but I use it regularly and have for many years now.

-It also dries skin where it is applied.
+DMSO also dries skin where it is applied.
 When I tore my Achilles tendon and foot ligaments I was applying DMSO 2 or 3 times a day for four months.
-The skin became very dry, but my skin has always reverted to normal after discontinuing putting DMSO on it after the numerous times that I have used it.
+The skin became very dry, but my skin has always reverted to being healthy after discontinuing DMSO, even after applying it for weeks.

 Disclaimer: The information contained in this web site is for educational purposes only, and is in no way a substitute for the advice of a qualified medical doctor, registered dietitian, certified nutritionist, or exercise physiologist.
 When you ask any professional to help you make your decisions about your personal healthcare, we recommend that you show them the information you find here because they may not be aware of it and the scientific studies that support it.
 Appropriate medical therapy and the use of pharmaceutical or nutritional compounds should be tailored for the individual as no two individuals are alike.
 I do not recommend self-medicating with any compound as you should consult with a qualified medical doctor, preferably one who is knowledgeable about nutrition and complementary medicine who can determine your individual situation.
 Any use of the information presented in this publication for personal medical therapy is done strictly at your own risk and no responsibility is implied or intended on the part of the contributing writers, or the publisher.